Quick CV Dropoff

 Rather than having a rigid question-answer, question-answer process, why not input some of your own thoughts and turn the interview into more of a two-way conversation – this will also help delve deeper into some of the candidates’ answers.

-Remember this is also an opportunity for them to see whether the job and organisation is right for them and for you to sell yourselves.
+Remember this is also an opportunity for them to see whether the job and organisation are right for them and for you to sell yourselves.

 You can find further useful interview advice from TPP here: